 In most situations, seeking legal assistance for a dog bite does not cause direct financial trouble for the owner, nor does it lead to euthanasia.
 However, failing to seek legal help can directly harm you as you start to get medical bills from the bite and you struggle with the mental aftermath of the attack.
 Don’t wait to talk to one of the top injury lawyers in Lakeland.
-Contact Darla K. Snead, P.L. now.
+Contact Darla K. Snead, P.L.
+Attorney at Law, now.

 Generally, the dog’s owner is held liable when a dog bites someone.
 Florida is what is known as a strict liability state.
 Because of this, an owner can be forced to pay damages, even if they did not previously know that their dog was at risk of biting.
 Additionally, state law does not require a victim to prove that the owner’s negligence caused their injuries.
 The fact that the dog bit you may be enough.

 There are some circumstances under which a dog owner is not liable for their dog’s actions.
 If the victim of the bite was trespassing on the owner’s property when the dog bit them, the liability falls on the victim.
 The victim is also liable if they provoke the dog.
 If the dog was protecting its owner from a real or perceived threat or attack at the time of the bite, the owner may not be liable for the damage caused by their dog.